How to Build a Talent Acquisition Team

 • Ask external recruiters you’ve engaged in the past for referrals.
 Even if promising talent declines an offer, you may be able to ask them for further references in their network.

-• Expanding on the referral concept, you can use a tool like Reference Insights to capitalize on people networks.
-With an easy opt-in, this tool automatically adds most references of candidates to a sourcing database.
+• Expanding on the referral concept, you can use a tool like Harver Reference to capitalize on people networks.
+With an easy opt-in, this tool automatically adds most references of candidates to a sourcing database to convert references into passive candidates.
 So if you hire (or even just interview) top quality recruiters or talent acquisition specialists, you will be able to use their network as a sourcing channel for similar hires in the future.

 Use this article as a guide to get you started on hiring top candidates for your talent acquisition team.